AaronPriestPhoto/CoinbaseVolatility/README.md

 - **Volatility Analysis**: Finds trading pairs with median daily volatility above a specified threshold
 - **Volume Analysis**: Calculates median daily volume for each pair with filtering options
 - **SuperTrend Analysis**: Analyzes 30-minute SuperTrend sessions with Factor 3 and ATR Length 10
-- **Trading Session Metrics**: Calculates average and maximum % changes in SuperTrend sessions
+- **Trading Session Metrics**: Calculates median and maximum % changes in SuperTrend sessions
 - **Flexible Time Periods**: Analyze any number of days (30, 90, 365, etc.)
 - **Multiple Quote Currencies**: Support for USD, BTC, ETH, USDC, USDT, and more
 - **Excel & CSV Output**: Professional Excel formatting with auto-sized columns or CSV export